Otoplasty (Ear Surgery)

 - Otoplasty Candidates

-A prominent ear is one that is positioned much farther away from the side of the head than what would be considered normal.
-Typically for this condition, the ear will have a greater than 20 mm protrusion at the upper portion of the ear from the scalp.
-In newborn infants this is noted to be greater than 9 mm.
-Many types of ear deformities can cause a prominent ear, including an enlarged conchal bowl and/or loss of the antihelical fold.
-A constricted ear deformity or cup ear deformity also fits into the category of a prominent ear deformity.
+A prominent ear is one that is positioned much farther from the side of the head than what is considered a normal projection.
+This condition usually involves more than 20 mm of protrusion from the upper portion of the ear to the scalp.
+In newborn infants, prominent ear deformity is noted when projection is greater than 9 mm.
+As the most common congenital deformity among kids, prominent ears affect roughly 1 in 20 children.
+Many types of ear deformities can cause a prominent ear, including an enlarged conchal bowl and/or the loss of the antihelical fold.
+Constricted ear deformity and cup ear deformity are also considered examples of this condition.

-Otoplasty can be used to address a range of concerns related to the ears.
-The most common issue is prominence—when the ears protrude from the sides of the head at a greater angle than desired.
+Otoplasty is a cosmetic procedure that can be used to address a range of concerns related to the ears.
+The most common issue is large ears or prominence—when the ears protrude from the sides of the head at a greater angle than desired.
 Otoplasty can also modify the size, shape, and symmetry of the ears.
 Other benefits of this procedure include:

 - Minimal downtime

 - Enhanced confidence and self-esteem with regard to appearance

 - Natural-looking results